thelfer/tfel/docs/web/drucker.md

 - Otherwise, the material state at the end of the time step lies on the yield surface.

-## Equations governing the material evolution under plastic loading
+## Equation assciated with the elastic strain

 The equation associated with the evolution of the elastic strain is given by the split of strain: